jsenv/jsenv-assert/readme.md

 <details>
   <summary>description</summary>

-You need to test that something should happen but you don't have the control to make it happen immediatly or in at an exact point in time.
+You need to test that something should happen but you don't have the control to make it happen immediatly or at an exact point in time.

 ```js
 export const callAfter50Ms = (callback) => {